Generate a list of Windows startup programs using the command line

 You probably already knew this, but if you want to see a list of all of the startup programs that run when Windows starts, you can simply go to the MSCONFIG tool and click on the Startup tab!
 Here you can enable or disable startup programs easily.
-(Read here on how to use MSCONFIG)
+You can read my previous article that explains how to use MSCONFIG in detail.

 Knowing which programs run at startup can be very useful for debugging all sorts of performance issues related to your PC.
-A good thing to do would be to make a list of all of the startup programs while your computer is running normally.
-That way, if there is a process you see running on your system later on that is taking up a large amount of resources, you can check your list to see if it was there earlier or not.
+One recommendation I always give is to make a list of all of the startup programs enabled while your computer is running normally.
+That way, if your computer is running slow later on, you can always go back to MSCONFIG and uncheck anything that wasn’t originally listed.

-You can actually generate a list of all the startup programs in Windows using the command prompt and save the list as a text file or an HTML document.
-Here’s how:
+You can actually generate a list of all the startup programs in Windows using the command prompt or PowerShell and save the list as a text file or an HTML document.
+Follow the steps below.

 command prompt

-Step 2: Now type in the following command at the prompt and press Enter
+Step 2: Now type in the following WMI (Windows Management Instrumentation) command at the prompt and press Enter.

 wmic startup get caption,command